US military used laser to take down Border Protection drone, lawmakers say

 Drones already cause problems along the border.
 Cartels routinely use drones to deliver drugs across the Mexican border and surveil Border Patrol officers.
 Officials told Congress last summer that more than 27,000 drones were detected within 1,600 feet (500 meters) of the southern border in the last six months of 2024.

 The threat to planes from drones continues to increase along with the number of near misses around airports.
-Homeland Security estimates there are more than 1.7 million registered drones flying in the United States, and that number has been growing.
+Homeland Security estimates there are more than 1.7 million registered drones flying in the United States.

 Anti-drone systems can use radio signals to jam drones, or high-powered microwaves or laser beams like the ones that have been used in Texas that are capable of disabling the machines.
 Some others station small drones to take flight quickly and ram into threatening drones.
 And there are systems that use bullets, but those are more common on battlefields than in domestic use.